ANS-266 AMSAT News Service Weekly Bulletins

 As three seats on the Board of Directors are up for election this year, the three candidates receiving the largest number of votes shall be declared elected to the seats.
 The two candidates receiving the next largest number of votes shall be declared First Alternate and Second Alternate, respectively.

-The voting process is now underway.
+The voting process is now underway and will conclude at 23:59 EDT on September 15th.
 AMSAT members can find candidate statements and electronic voting information on AMSAT’s Wild Apricot Membership Portal.

-The voting period will conclude on September 15th and results will be announced no later than September 30th.
+Results will be announced no later than September 30th.

 [ANS thanks Jeff Davis, KE9V, AMSAT Secretary for the above information]